Codylon-Studios/TaskMinder/docs/development.md

 This guide details the steps required to set up your development environment for TaskMinder.
 This includes installing NodeJS, npm, Python 3 (for documentation), Redis, and PostgreSQL.

+!!! warning "License Notice"
+    **Please be aware of [our license](./license.md) when developing!**
+    Short Summary:

+    - Give appropiate credit to Codylon Studios
+    - Do not use for commercial purposes
+    - Use the same license terms for your project

 !!! info
     While guides for Windows are included, the primary development and testing occur on Linux/macOS.
 Windows setups are not actively maintained or thoroughly tested ('battle-tested'), so you may encounter unique issues.